Skip to main content

 if (window.someObject.value == 3) return {"value": null} // stopping the periodic execution of the code, without setting the custom data

-We advise against using this acquisition method if possible.
-It is preferable to write your JavaScript code in a different location, such as Tag Manager, an external script file, or inline script code in the HTML code, and then use the Activation API acquisition method to set the custom data.
+Avoid using this retrieval method if possible.
+Write JavaScript code in a different location, such as Tag Manager, an external script file, or inline script code in the HTML code, and then use the Activation API retrieval method to set the custom data.

 SDK method

-, which is documented in all of our SDKs.
-For more details regarding using custom data in SDKs, please refer to this article.
+For more details regarding using custom data in SDKs, refer to the using visit history article.

 Data API / Server to Server integration

-If you are looking to set up a server to server integration, our Data API is the recommended approach.
-Using our Data API involves implementing a REST call to our servers, where you will specify the custom data name and value, and the visitorCode.
+If looking to set up a server-to-server integration, the Data API is the recommended approach.
+Using the Data API involves implementing a REST call to Kameleoon servers, specifying the custom data name and value and the visitorCode.

 Advanced Options